hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 In this example the code that runs on the entries is implemented in Java on the server side.
 The client side entry processor is used to specify which entry processor should be called.
-For more details about the Java implementation of the entry processor, see the [Entry Processor section](https://docs.hazelcast.com/imdg/latest/computing/entry-processor.html) in the Hazelcast IMDG
+For more details about the Java implementation of the entry processor, see the [Entry Processor section](https://docs.hazelcast.com/hazelcast/latest/computing/entry-processor) in the Hazelcast Reference Manual.
-Reference Manual.

 After the above implementations and configuration are done and you start the server where your library is added to its